After the

 of the film just brooding his way from one scene to the next.
 I don’t even know

-what Superman’s goal is in this film, he’s just there, while other characters
+what Superman’s goal is in this film, as he’s just there, while other characters

 debate and discuss him.
 I actually felt that Lois Lane was playing a more

-active part, as she was at least trying to accomplish something.
+active part in the narrative, as she was at least trying to accomplish something.
 Also, I have

 to give credit to Amy Adams for giving a consistently engaging performance,